cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 Alternative:

-Vertica’s JDBC client drivers can be downloaded here: [Vertica JDBC Client Drivers](http://my.vertica.com/download/vertica/client-drivers/).
-Be sure to download the driver for the right version and OS.
+Be sure to download the Vertica’s JDBC client driver for the right version and OS.

     [[[vertica]]]
     name=Vertica JDBC